The Rage

 In this respect, I am a recovering addict that has a relapse over and over and over.

 At times, I feel like a failure just as much as anyone else in the world.
-I feel angry that there’s actually no permanent escape, no achievement which will finally satisfy me.
+I feel angry that there’s actually no permanent escape, no achievement or experience which will finally satisfy me or take away or prevent the pain once and for all .
 There is not even a guarantee of a final and lasting death.
 I fail at intimacy and relationships of varying types.
 I fail at achieving happiness and liberation.
 I struggle to earn permission and forgiveness from an elusive, mysterious and unpredictable entity that ultimately I can’t control or manipulate (even though as far as I can tell, I will probably try until the day I die).
 I struggle to surrender to a neverending reality without the illusion of security.
 I struggle to see and live Truth, and realize that my personal perspective is always incomplete and merely one of an infinite number.

 The words only get me so far…..